About the ETS® Personal Potential Index

-The ETS® Personal Potential Index (ETS® PPI) is a web-based evaluation system designed to provide a more complete picture of an applicant's potential for success in graduate or professional school beyond grades, test scores and recommendation letters.
-Multiple evaluators that the applicant has selected (up to five per evaluation report) rate applicants on six personal dimensions that have been identified as critical for success in graduate school.
+The ETS® Personal Potential Index (ETS® PPI) is a web-based evaluation system designed to provide a more complete picture of an applicant's potential for success in graduate, business or professional school beyond grades, test scores and recommendation letters.
+Multiple evaluators that the applicant selects (up to five per evaluation report) rate applicants on six personal dimensions that have been identified as critical for success in graduate school.
 ETS then creates an ETS PPI Evaluation Report that incorporates the evaluations and comments from all the evaluators and sends the report to schools and programs the applicant designates.

 In less than 15 minutes, you can fill out an ETS PPI evaluation and help your students demonstrate they have what it takes to succeed in graduate or professional school.
 The system is convenient and easy to use and, best of all, you only need to fill out one evaluation per student — even if a student applies to multiple institutions.

 Graduate, business and professional schools have told us that personal attributes like resilience and teamwork are just as important for success as mastery of the discipline.

 The ETS PPI provides reliable information on six personal attributes that graduate faculty and deans have identified as critical to success in graduate school:

 - Communication skills

 - Planning and organization

 - Ethics and integrity

 As an evaluator, you have the opportunity to rate your applicant on these dimensions by responding to 24 statements (four for each of the six dimensions) and providing an overall evaluation rating.